R-uan/mahjong/README.md

 ##### Client Related Errors [51-100]
 - 55 : Client not found on reconnection request
 - 56 : Client attempted an action before sending a connection packet.
+- 57 : Client's request's operation is not valid for his current state.

 ##### Protocol Related Errors [101-150]
 - 101 : Packet format is invalid and could not be parsed.